kovacsnador/tinycoro/README.md

 ```

 ### `MultiTasks`
 The tinycoro library allows you to enqueue multiple coroutine tasks simultaneously and manage their completion efficiently.
-The `GetAll` functionality can be used to wait for all enqueued tasks to finish.
+The `AllOf` functionality can be used to wait for all enqueued tasks to finish.

-in this example `GetAll` returns a `std::tuple<>` which contains `std::optional` objects.
+in this example `AllOf` returns a `std::tuple<>` which contains `std::optional` objects.

 ```cpp
 #include <tinycoro/tinycoro_all.h>